The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 In DAW Control mode, encoder row 1 controls up to eight parameters of the currently selected Channel Rack plugin.

-The number of controls varies by plugin, but encoders with available parameters light below.
+The number of controls varies by plugin, but the LEDs light for encoders with available parameters.

 If less than eight Channels are in the Channel Rack, only encoders with available pan controls light red.